 Now comes the NSFW part: beware electing shortened versions of traditional names, such as Joseph shortened to Joe.
 Spanish schoolkids may end up calling him “f*ck”, due to the common Spanish phrase, “Joé que calor” (“F*ck, it’s hot”).

 Then there’s the whole question of pronunciation.
-Any English name starting with a “J” won’t be pronounced in the same way as you would expect, because the Spanish don’t use the English ‘j’ sound.
+Any English name starting with a “J” won’t be pronounced the way you’d expect; the Spanish don’t use the English ‘j’ sound.
 Names such as Jeffrey or Jane will be pronounced completely differently by the Spanish, confusing everyone.

 The final hurdle is the famous Spanish bureaucracy.
-If you’re officially registering their name in Spain, be warned that officials have been known to refuse ‘Sam’ and ‘Katie’ as they are shortened versions of Samuel and Katherine.
+If you’re officially registering their name in Spain, officials sometimes refuse ‘Sam’ and ‘Katie’ as they are incomplete versions of Samuel and Katherine.

-Choosing a baby name in Spain may be complicated, especially if you’re trying to follow Spanish customs and, at the same time, cater to two (or three!) nationalities.
+Choosing a baby name in Spain can be complex, especially if you’re trying to follow Spanish customs and, at the same time, cater to two (or three!) nationalities.